 Hermès Sydney has a sparkling new address.
 On Saturday, the Parisian house reopened its Sydney store at 155 King Street, inside the city’s landmark site, The Trust Building.
 The heritage-listed building was Sydney’s first pioneering skyscraper, which dates back to 1914, and is now home to the luxurious world of Hermès.

-Set over a sprawling 800m2, the magnificent space presents the full offering of Hermès’ sixteen métiers.
+Set over a sprawling 8611 square feet, the magnificent space presents the full offering of Hermès’ sixteen offerings.
 With both something borrowed and something blue, the original doorway at the intersection of King and Castlereagh Streets has been re-established as the main entrance, while the blue tones in the original marble recall the Pacific Ocean, and have inspired the wall palette, complementing the white-finished stucco beautifully.

-On the ground floor, its first métiers are revealed through jewellery and timepieces.
-These precious jewels in Hermès’ glittering crown are flanked by both the women’s and men’s silk collections, while in an intimate corner next to silk, sits a space dedicated to the brand’s extensive and exquisite leather universe.
+On the ground floor, its first offerings are revealed through jewelry and timepieces.
+These precious jewels in Hermès’ glittering crown are flanked by both the women’s and men’s silk collections, while in an intimate corner next to silk sits a space dedicated to the brand’s extensive and exquisite leather universe.

 At the heart of the store, however, is its star: a spectacular meandering staircase in marble and ash wood both brilliant and unique.
 Designed by the Parisian architecture agency RDAI, the extraordinary staircase was fashioned by steam and made by hand, and is arguably the pièce de résistance in the store’s interior.
 With its double revolution or helix and a half, it creates a pathway like no other to descend down to the lower ground floor.
 The wild balustrading of the wood used in this mighty structure recalls the impressive aerial roots of the great Australian Banyan tree and celebrates the spirit of the surrounding nature, an homage to the natural environment that helps define life in Sydney and which has been embraced fully by the French maison.